 In order to keep his academic credentials up-to-date while developing the CDEP program, Crumbly has also conducted research for the U.S. Environmental Protection Agency, the Southern Education Foundation, and the U.S. Department of Energy.
 Another accomplishment of Crumbly’s was the foundation of a high school program for minority and female students: the Mathematics, Science and Engineering Academy (MSEA.)

 Crumbly has been married to his wife Dorothy for over 35 years, fathering two sons, Isaac and Konata.
 He is also the grandfather of two.

 Isaac J. Crumbly Minorities in Energy Grant is restricted to a female student and/or a visibly ethnic minority (African-American, Hispanic, Asian or Native American, which includes American Indian, Eskimo, Hawaiian or Samoan).
-The Isaac J. Crumbly Minorities in Energy Grant is awarded annually to a deserving graduate student through the American Association of Petroleum Geologists Grants-in-Aid Program, and is endowed by the AAPG Foundation with generous contributions from the AAPG Membership/Diversity Subcommittee.
+The Isaac J. Crumbly Minorities in Energy Grant is awarded annually to a deserving graduate student through the American Association of Petroleum Geologists Foundation Grants-in-Aid program, and is endowed by the AAPG Foundation with generous contributions from the AAPG Membership/Diversity Subcommittee.